Yuriysteam/yuriysteam.github.io/_posts/2019-05-14-post-of-the-future.md

 ---
 layout: post
-title: "The post office and mail delivery in the future"
+title: "The Post Оffice and Мail Delivery in the Future"
 description: "The post office of the future will collect, sort and deliver mails by itself."
 date: 2019-05-14 00:00:00
 categories: Future